cloudedbats/cloudedbats_wurb_2024/README.md

 - Any 5V power supply (including solar panel + LiFePO4 battery).
 - Ethernet cable or HUAWEI E3372 for 4G/LTE.
 (both are optional but good during test and development when the detector is running as a WiFi hotspot).

+By default microphones from Pettersson, Dodotronic, AudioMoth, etc. are identified automatically.
+Other microphones can be used after modifications in the configuration file.

 ### Install the Raspberry Pi OS